 I was in the gynecologists office a week later, and he removed the polyp, and was confident he had removed it in its entirety.
 But they would still test it to make sure it was harmless.
 Life went on normally for the next couple weeks, and I got a call one Wednesday evening, telling me I needed to come into the gynecologists office to discuss the results of my tests.
 I would have questions, she said.
 I could hear the sadness in her voice - I knew it was something serious.

-My husband and I went to the doctor the next morning, and they break the news.
+My husband and I went to the doctor the next morning, and they broke the news.
 I would have to go to an oncology center for an appointment to discuss staging and options.
 That would be in 2 weeks.
-Fortunately, I knew someone in the office who got my in only 6 days after my diagnosis, and discovered I was Stage 1B.
+Fortunately, I knew someone in the office who got me in only 6 days after my diagnosis, and discovered I was Stage 1B.
 I had a tumor growing on my cervix.
 And I was going to have a radical hysterectomy in 4 days.
 I didn't have time to be scared.